vectorselector/mailer/README.md

+- Forked from crisward/mailer.
-(Forked from https://github.com/crisward/mailer but updated to be compatible with crystal 0.35.1  aka I did not write this.
-Maintainence only, fork away.)
+- Updated to be compatible with crystal 0.35.1
+- I added a Mailer::Message.replyTo method because I needed it.

 # Mailer